pradel/leopradel.com/src/blog/email-and-password-authentication-with-accounts-js-and-apollo-part-1/index.md

 Then, we add the accounts-js graphql dependencies.

 ```
-npm install @accounts/graphql-api graphql-toolkit @graphql-modules/core
+npm install @accounts/graphql-api @graphql-toolkit/schema-merging @graphql-modules/core
 ```

 - `@accounts/graphql-api`: The transport layer exposing all the queries and mutations accounts-js provide.
-- `graphql-toolkit`: Expose a set of tools that will help us to merge our schemas.
+- `@graphql-toolkit/schema-merging`: Expose a set of tools that will help us to merge our schemas.
 - `@graphql-modules/core`: An internal dependency that accounts-js use to manage his graphql schema and resolvers.

 Let's merge the accounts-js GraphQL schema and our schema, so the user can access it